shortstheory/shortstheory.github.io/_posts/2020-09-12-philadelphia-cycling.md

 ![](/content/images/2020/cycling/cycle43.jpg)
 *One of my favourite places to sit down after returning from the above Trails*

 Kelly Drive lies on the other side of the Schyukill.
 The views are more scenic, but the path is also much narrower.
-Kelly Drive sees a lot more pedestrians, so it isn't nearly as smooth sailing as the MLK drive.
+Kelly Drive sees a lot more pedestrians, so it isn't nearly as smooth as riding on the MLK drive.

 Despite the MLK and Kelly Drive often being my first recommendation for new cyclists, I have become disenchanted with going up and down these trails after making several dozen trips to get to Wissahickon and Manayunk.